Mode8fx/SuDokuL/README.md

 ## Features
 - Play Sudoku puzzles of Easy, Normal, Hard, or Very Hard difficulty
   - These puzzles are generated on-demand using a built-in algorithm; however, to eliminate computation time on weaker devices, Hard and Very Hard puzzles have been pre-generated.
-- Mouse, keyboard, and controller support
+- Mouse, keyboard, controller, and touch screen support
 - Supports many resolution options ranging from 320x240 to 5120x2160
 - Scrolling background with customizable settings (scroll speed, angle, size)
 - Calm and envigorating MOD music to suit your mood